 3. Revenue streams

-How is the customer being communicated and how is value proposition delivered to the consumers?
+How is the customer being communicated and how is the value proposition delivered to the consumers?

 5. Customer relationship management

-How does the organisation maintain the relationship with the consumers?
-How is acquisition & retention of consumers done?
+How does the business keep its relationship with its customers?
+How are consumer acquisition and retention done?

 6. Key activities